magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_knowing-the-world.md

 doing, when objects of mind arise, whether internally or externally, those are called *arom*.
 The one who is aware of the *arom* is called … well, whatever you want to call it is OK; you can call it ‘mind’.
-The *arom* is one thing, and the the *arom* is another.
+The *arom* is one thing, and the one who knows the *arom* is another.
 It’s like the eye and the objects it sees.
 The eye isn’t the objects, and the objects aren’t the eye.
 The ear hears sounds, but the ear isn’t the sound and the sound isn’t the ear.
 When there is contact between the two, then things happen.

 All states of mind, happy or unhappy, are called *arom*.
 Whatever they may be, never mind – we should constantly be reminding ourselves that